 ST Math Fall Challenge

-Throughout October, encourage your students to spend at least 60 minutes per week on ST Math.
-If your schoolwide weekly average is above 60 minutes, you (or your administrator) can enter to win a box of gifts from JiJi!
+Throughout the fall season, encourage your students to spend at least 60 minutes per week on ST Math.
+If your school-wide weekly average is above 60 minutes, you (or your administrator) can enter to win a box of gifts from JiJi!

 How to Enter